mrvollger/SDA/README.md

 ## Run "SDA denovo" ##
 ```
 ./SDA denovo -h
 usage:
-                SDA denovo --fofn <input.fofn> [<args>]
+		SDA denovo --input <input.(fofn|bam)> [<args>]
 		For allowing cluster submission please add --cluster or --drmaa, these areguments are passed directly to snakemake.
 		The cluster/drmaa string must include these string: {threads} and {resources.mem}G .
 Below is an example using drmaa and SGE:

 	--drmaa " -l mfree={resources.mem}G -pe serial {threads} -l h_rt=128:00:00 -V -cwd -S /bin/bash "

-SDA denovo
+SDA {mode.command}

 optional arguments:
   -h, --help            show this help message and exit
-  --fofn FOFN           file of file names to align to the genome (default:
+  --input INPUT         file of file names to align to the genome, or a bam
+                        containg reads aligned to the genome (softclippled
-                        None)
+                        recomended). (default: None)
   --species SPECIES     species name of data base for repeat makser (default:
                         human)
   --cluster CLUSTER     cluster configuration line for snakemake (default: